louis-tru/quark/docs/CURRENT_WORK.md

 Historical references to Compute AA or Compute GRID AA in this document refer to the CGAA research path.

+### CGAA Current Findings

+- CGAA is now visually passing the current canvas stress tests at a surface level: color fills, image fills, gradients, rotated/scaled paths, masks, and mixed overlap scenes appear broadly correct in the active test-canvas coverage.
+- The remaining UI border seam problem is important and should be tracked as a separate primitive/compositing issue, not as a generic CGAA coverage failure.
+  Rect/rrect borders can be made of multiple logical contours or four side paths;
+  drawing those as independent AA paths with ordinary SrcOver can expose the framebuffer background at joins, especially on high-contrast backgrounds.
+- The intended long-term fix is renderer-side primitive handling: treat border coverage as one logical outer-minus-inner shape, then decide side/corner color inside that covered region.
+Do not rely on upper UI compensation or blind framebuffer coverage addition; different-color borders need explicit color ownership at joins.
+- Current CGAA CPU cost is high because edge bucketing into tiles is CPU-side.
+  This should not be considered the final production shape.
+A follow-up track should investigate moving edge-to-tile binning/backdrop preparation to GPU compute so CPU work is closer to path flattening and upload only.
+- The current 4x4 subpixel grid is also visibly jagged in some scenes.
+Treat it as a correctness/prototyping setting, not final quality.
+A production CGAA direction must solve both quality and cost: either a better coverage estimator, a higher/effective sample rate without exploding atlas cost, or a different GPU path-rendering approach.
+- Near-term research priority after this context switch: study higher-quality GPU path renderers and GPU-side binning strategies before spending more time on the UI border logical-primitive coverage issue.
+The border seam remains important, but it should come after deciding whether the CGAA core can meet quality and CPU-cost requirements.

 ### CGAA Production Integration Baseline

 Commit `d794e56ac` records the pre-integration baseline that starts moving CGAA